michurin/warehouse/docs/english/ENGLISH.md

 >
 > I'm not English teacher.
 English is not my first language.
 Mistakes and typos are possible in this document.
 You have been warned.
 >
 > You are welcome to improve this document if you wish.
+If you familiar with github, you can [edit the source online](https://github.com/michurin/warehouse/blob/master/docs/english/ENGLISH.md), [styles](https://github.com/michurin/warehouse/blob/master/docs/english/style.css) are nearby.

 # Present